 While looking at the big picture, the less debt you have, the more you can increase your retirement contributions.

-These may be your highest-earning years, so there’s no better time to pay off your credit card debt, student loans that you’ve had hanging around for 20 years, and decrease any other high-interest debt or significant monthly expenses.
+These may be your highest-earning years, so there’s no better time to pay off your credit card debt (and student loans hanging around for 20 years) and decrease any other high-interest debt or significant monthly expenses.

 Consider Real Estate Investing.

-Purchasing a rental property can increase the monthly income s you look forward to your financial goal.
-Being able to collect a monthly income will open the door for many investing and saving opportunities.
+Purchasing a rental property can increase your monthly income as you look forward to your financial goal.
+Collecting a monthly income will open the door to many investing and saving opportunities.
+Investment properties will help you increase your net worth and give you more monthly income during your golden years.

 How much money should you have saved for retirement in your 40s?